skfolio.optimization.BaseHierarchicalOptimization#

 predict(X)

-Predict the Portfolio or Population of Portfolio on X based on the fitted weights.
+Predict the Portfolio or a Population of portfolios on X.

 score(X[, y])